icasdri/tuhi/doc.md

 ### Unpackaged Data

-The *unpackaged data* of a `Note Content` (that is the `packaged_data` after being run through the *packaging method*) is **stringified JSON** that houses the actual data (user-visible content) of the note (or more precisely the `Note Content` -- i.e. the note at a specific point in time).
-This data includes the *type* of the note (i.e. is it a plain ol' note, a todo list, a kanban board, etc.) and, of course, type-specific content of what exactly the user sees.
+The *unpackaged data* of a `Note Content` refers to thhe `packaged_data` after being run through the appropriate *packaging method*.
+It is **stringified JSON** that houses the actual data (user-visible content) of the note (or more precisely the `Note Content` -- the note at a specific point in time).
+This data includes the *type* of the note (i.e. is it a plain ol' note, a todo list, a kanban board, etc.) and, of course, the actual type-specific content that represent what the user sees.

-For clients to interact with *unpackaged data*, they must first run `packaged_data` through the corresponding *packaging method*, then parse the resulting string to obtain the JSON structure.
+To interact with *unpackaged data*, clients must first run `packaged_data` through the corresponding *packaging method*, then parse the resulting string to obtain the JSON structure.

 The only fields of the resulting JSON object that is guaranteed is `type` (denoting the type of the note) and `title` (the title of the note) -- everything else is type-specific data (see [Types](#types) below).